 In the winter months, Cabo is quite busy, as visitors from the U.S. and Canada venture down then in search of a little warmth.

 The weather is pretty perfect in winter, with daytime temperatures hovering in the high 70s and 80s.

-It’s not as hot as, say, Cancun (and not humid).
+Winter isn’t as hot as, say, Cancun (and it’s not as humid).
 But it’s certainly a lot toastier than winter in places like Wisconsin and further north in Canada!

 We think that later on in spring (after spring break in March and April) is one of the best times to visit Cabo.